Gum Disease Treatment

 There are four general phases of gum disease.
 Gingivitis may lead to a more severe condition of periodontitis if left untreated.

-- Stage 1: Gingivitis is the first step of gum disease, and its symptoms include swollen or red gums that can bleed when brushed.
+• Stage 1: Gingivitis is the first step of gum disease, and its symptoms include swollen or bleeding gums when brushed.

 Benefits of treating your gum diseases